The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 Here’s how to schedule Instagram feed posts in Buffer.

-5. Drag-and-drop your Instagram content, including the caption, hashtags, and photo itself.
+• Drag-and-drop your Instagram content, including the caption, hashtags, and photo.

-To schedule an Instagram Story or IGTV post, the process is slightly different.
-Limitations on Instagram’s application programming interface (API) means you’ll need to set a reminder to post your content (Instagram story) inside the mobile app, which will be sitting there waiting for you to hit “publish” when the time comes.
+The process is slightly different to schedule an Instagram Story.
+Limitations on Instagram’s application programming interface (API) mean you’ll need to set a reminder to post your content (Instagram Story) inside the mobile app, which will sit there waiting for you to hit “publish” when the time comes.

 Pricing: Free plan and 14-day trial available.
 Paid plans start at $15/month.